polyaxon/polyaxon/templates/polyaxon_cli/commands/experiment.md

-The experiment commands accept 2 optional arguments
+The experiment commands accept 2 optional arguments:

- * Experiment: `--experiment` or '-xp'  to use a specific experiment.
+ * Experiment: `--experiment` or `-xp`  to use a specific experiment.
- * Project: `--project` or '-p'  to use a specific project.
+ * Project: `--project` or `-p`  to use a specific project.

 If no project/experiment is provided, the command will default to the currently initialized project/last used experiment.